artparkindia/AV-internships-2021/README.md

-# AV-internships-2021
+# artpark-internship-2021
-All internship code/ reports related to autonomous vehicle modules like SLAM, motion planning, tracking
+All code related to summer internship projects 2021 Feel free to create test folders to monitor ongoing work